mariofont/mariofont/README.md

 ***

-- 🎯 I'm passoniate about technology, specially IT.
+- 🎯 I'm passoniate about technology and personal finances.
-- 💻 I work for [CaixaBank](https://www.caixabank.es/particular/home/particulares_es.html) as Site Reliability Engineer (SRE).
+- 💻 I work for [Inditex](https://www.inditex.com/itxcomweb/es/home) as Site Reliability Engineer (SRE).
-- 🐦 Sometimes I post interesting stuff on my [Twitter](https://twitter.com/mario_font).
-- 📍 I'm based in Madrid even though I'm from A Coruña.
+- 📍 I'm based in Madrid and make regular trips to my city of birth: A Coruña.

 ***